-The example above shows the New Project Workspace dialog with the RSKH838347 selected.
+The example above shows the New Project Workspace dialog with the RSKR8CL3AC selected.

-- Select the 'H8S,H8/300' CPU family and Tool-chain for the RSK - Select the 'E8A_RSKH838347' Project type for the RSK from the project list. - Enter a name for the workspace; all your files will be stored under a directory with this name. - The project name field will be pre-filled to match the workspace name above; this name may be changed.
+- Select CPU family as 'M16C' and Tool chain as 'Renesas M16C Standard' (R8C is supported by the same compiler as M16C). - Select the 'RSKR8CL3AC' Project type from the project list for the RSK. - Enter a name for the workspace; all your files will be stored under a directory with this name. - The project name field will be pre-filled to match the workspace name above; this name may be changed.
 Note: HEW allows you to add multiple projects to a workspace.
 You may add the sample code projects later so you may wish to choose a suitable name for the Tutorial project now. - Click <OK> to start the RSK Project Generator wizard.

 The next dialog presents the example projects available.
-Choose the Tutorial code which will be explained later in this manual.
-There is also an option for Sample code which provides examples for using various peripherals.
-This will open a new dialog allowing the selection of many code examples for the peripheral modules of the device.
-The final option is for an application build where the debugger is configured but there is no program code.
+Choose the 'Tutorial' code which will be explained later in this manual.
+There is also an option for 'Sample code' which provides examples for using various peripherals.
+This will open a new dialog allowing the selection of many code examples for the peripheral modules on the device.
+The final option is for an 'application' code build where the debugger is configured but there is no program code.
 This project is suitable for the user to add code without having to configure the debugger.